 – Temple Grandin

-The Carmel Spectrum Players will be putting on a cabaret in the spring of 2020.
+The Carmel Spectrum Players will be putting on a night of cabaret on Sunday, August 30, 2020.
 Our vision is to have a forum that provides a safe place for these special individuals to have their chance in the spotlight.
 We believe that every person deserves an ovation in their life.
 Stay tuned for more information.

 Do you love Theater?
 We do too!
 We’re doing everything we can to bring great productions and great people together.
 Would you like to make a donation to support us?
 We are a 501(c)(3) tax exempt organization.

 Drew & Lauren Hammond